Carlile History, Family Crest & Coats of Arms

 - Austin Robert Carlile, American musician

-- William B. Carlile, American Democrat politician, Postmaster at Chicago, Illinois, 1917-21
+- William B. Carlile, American Democratic Party politician, Postmaster at Chicago, Illinois, 1917-21

 - John Snyder Carlile (1817-1878), American politician, Member of Virginia State Senate, 1847-51; Delegate to Virginia State Constitutional Convention, 1850; U.S. Representative from Virginia 11th District, 1855-57, 1861

-- James N. Carlile, American Democrat politician, Delegate to Democratic National Convention from Colorado, 1888; Colorado State Treasurer, 1891-92
+- James N. Carlile, American Democratic Party politician, Delegate to Democratic National Convention from Colorado, 1888; Colorado State Treasurer, 1891-92

 - James Carlile (1795-1841), Scottish clergy man from Paisley